 Property owners who filed an appeal to the Board of Tax Assessors within 45 days of the postmark date on their assessment notice are called an Appellant.
 The appeal is reviewed by the Board of Tax Assessors and if the Board’s decision is a "no change," the appeal is forwarded to the Board of Equalization.

-Appellants (people who filed an appeal) will receive a notice of the date and time of the scheduled hearing.
-All appeal hearings are held at 141 Pryor Street, Suite 5001 located on the fifth floor of the Government Center.
+Appellants (people who filed an appeal) will receive a notice of the date and time of the scheduled virtual or in-person hearing.

 Interested in learning more about the Fulton County Board of Equalization you?
 Watch this B.O.E.
 Video and find out what the Board of Equalization does and how it may one day benefit you or someone you know!